Joint Verification and Refinement of Language Models for Safety-Constrained Planning: Demonstration

-which we require the robot to only ask for help when both the backpack and person exist.
+We require the robot to only ask for help when the backpack and the person exist.

-We query the language model to generate an executable plan for the task ``bring my backpack back from the lounge'' given the APIs in $S\cup E$.
-We show two of the generated plans below.
+We query the language model to generate a program for the task ``bring my backpack back from the lounge'' given the APIs in $S\cup E$.
+We show two of the generated programs in the Appendix.

-We construct automaton-based representations for the two plans and present them in Figure \ref{fig: indoor-automata}.
+We construct automaton-based representations for the two programs and present them in Figure \ref{fig: drive-automata}.
 Then, we formally verify the two automata against the specification $\phi$.
-The first plan violates the specification with a counterexample ``$\neg$ backpack $\land$ ask.''
+The first automaton violates the specification with a counterexample ``$\neg$ backpack $\land$ ask.''
 This counterexample captures an edge case: A person takes the backpack and responds ``no,'' the robot will ask the next person to put the backpack without checking if the backpack still exists.
-We argue that this edge case is hard to be caught by empirical experiments, but it will lead to a specification violation.
+We argue that this edge case is hard to catch by empirical experiments, but it will lead to a specification violation.
 We use this example to highlight the necessity of our proposed method.

-In contrast, the second plan satisfies the specification.
-We successfully execute the plan and show the execution in Figure \ref{fig: indoor-demo}.
+In contrast, the second automaton satisfies the specification.
+We successfully execute the program and show the execution in Figure \ref{fig: indoor-demo}.